Astrill VPN: Is It Worth Your While?

 A Warrant Canary is an indirect way for VPN companies to warn their users if their local government has requested.

-As previously explained, Astrill VPN is based outside the 5/9/14 Eyes Alliance; thus, it does not need a warrant canary to warn its users whether the government has previously requested user information or not.
+As previously explained, Astrill VPN is based outside the 5/9/14 Eyes Alliance; thus, it does not need a warrant canary to warn its users whether the government has previously requested user information.

 Astrill VPN in Practice